Inertial measurement unit: Operational principles

 An inertial measurement unit works by detecting linear acceleration using one or more accelerometers and rotational rate using one or more gyroscopes.
 Some also include a magnetometer which is commonly used as a heading reference.
-Some IMUs, like Adafruit's 9-DOF IMU, include additional sensors like temperature.
+Some IMUs, like the BNO055 used within Adafruit's 9-DOF IMU Breakout, include additional sensors like temperature.
 Typical configurations contain one accelerometer, gyro, and magnetometer per axis for each of the three principal axes: pitch, roll and yaw.

 Uses

 IMUs are often incorporated into Inertial Navigation Systems, which utilize the raw IMU measurements to calculate attitude, angular rates, linear velocity, and position relative to a global reference frame.
 The IMU equipped INS forms the backbone for the navigation and control of many commercial and military vehicles, such as crewed aircraft, missiles, ships, submarines, and satellites.
 IMUs are also essential components in the guidance and control of uncrewed systems such as UAVs, UGVs, and UUVs.
-Simpler versions of INSs termed Attitude and Heading Reference Systems utilize IMUs to calculate vehicle attitude with heading relative to magnetic north.
+Simpler versions of INSs termed attitude and heading reference systems utilize IMUs to calculate vehicle attitude with heading relative to magnetic north.
 The data collected from the IMU's sensors allows a computer to track craft's position, using a method known as dead reckoning.
 This data is usually presented in Euler vectors representing the angles of rotation in the three primary axis or a quaternion.

 In land vehicles, an IMU can be integrated into GPS based automotive navigation systems or vehicle tracking systems, giving the system a dead reckoning capability and the ability to gather as much accurate data as possible about the vehicle's current speed, turn rate, heading, inclination and acceleration, in combination with the vehicle's wheel speed sensor output and, if available, reverse gear signal, for purposes such as better traffic collision analysis.

 Besides navigational purposes, IMUs serve as orientation sensors in many consumer products.
 Almost all smartphones and tablets contain IMUs as orientation sensors.
 Fitness trackers and other wearables may also include IMUs to measure motion, such as running.
 IMUs also have the ability to determine developmental levels of individuals when in motion by identifying specificity and sensitivity of specific parameters associated with running.
 Some gaming systems such as the remote controls for the Nintendo Wii use IMUs to measure motion.
 Low-cost IMUs have enabled the proliferation of the consumer drone industry.
 They are also frequently used for sports technology (technique training), and animation applications.
 They are a competing technology for use in motion capture technology.
 An IMU is at the heart of the balancing technology used in the Segway Personal Transporter.